 **** Three years after the opening fabulous Catalina La Fina closed its doors again.
 The very concept of togetherness – a lively crowded bar and an open kitchen – was destroyed by the pandemic.
 We badly miss you, Catalina.
-But Xema has plans for a new project.
-Stay tuned.****
+However, Xema Alvarez is now chef at Xalest, restaurant of the new Hotel Concepció in Palma.****

 When my friend Angela told me about Catalina La Fina a while ago I was curious not least because it was bearing my own name.
 When we finally got there I fell in love with its long red lacquered bar right away.
 The exact color of Pedro Almodóvar’s kitchen in his recent movie Dolor y Gloria.
 Sitting at an equally red table on the boardwalk we enjoyed the relaxed Santa Catalina neighborhood.
 But the true star that night was Xema Álvarez.
 The young Mallorcan chef conjured up some most delicious dishes in his open kitchen.